Get Help for Acute Stress Disorder Online

 - Natural disasters, etc.

-It can take from a few days to a month for the symptoms of acute stress to manifest themselves.
+It can take from a few days to a month for the symptoms of acute stress to occur.

 Seek help if you experience unwanted thoughts, detachment from reality, distress, constant irritability, insomnia, and avoidance of any thoughts or reminders of the traumatic event.

-During the initial appointment, the doctor will examine your symptoms, rule out other disorders, and make a diagnosis.
-You will be offered a personalized acute stress disorder treatment plan.
+During the initial appointment, a healthcare provider will examine your symptoms, make a diagnosis, and offer a personalized treatment plan.

 Follow the acute stress disorder treatment guidelines and be consulted on treatment adjustments if you have any concerns.